jmelcr/jmelcr.github.io/_posts_wedup/2021-02-23-Letter-to-student-self-improvement.md

 *My subjective opinion on your progress*
 You used to maintain a weekly journal, which was a place for me to help you reflect on your activities and progress.
-I do not see it is being maintained any longer, so I briefly describe here how I see your progress based on what I know.
+I do not see it is being maintained any longer, so I briefly describe here how I see your progress based on what I observe in general.

 I am sorry to hear that you still sometimes consider your work as "not very good".
 You seem to jump to such negative conclusions too easily and too often.
+(Do not do that!)
 *Your work is good.*
 Consider for example the PNAS paper with the "bell-cora".
 I find that almost ridiculous! (how could they accept that in PNAS?)
 I consider your work to be better than the simulations in that paper, so why do not you?

 It is normal that during the writing stage, ideas and words go back a forth and people make mistakes.
 All people involved – you, me, Siewert and Albert – *we all make mistakes.*
 It will also happen during the writing.
 There may be lots of misunderstandings, unclear statements, asked clarifications, which are later discarded anyways – that is just the normal "dirt" of scientific writing.
+IMO, This will help you deal with that 👇

 *Do not be afraid* to be proactive; to write, to accept-as-well-as-reject edits and, most importantly of all, ask questions, ask for help and clarification.
 Siewert and Albert cannot answer your questions if you do not ask — they may even be waiting for them!